danfuzz/samizdat/doc/library-guide/Box.md

 as well as related constructors and constants.

 The `Box` protocol is defined in a `proto.` module as one would expect.
-However, as a special case, the `Box` generics are also exported to the global variable environment.
+However, as a special case, the `Box` generics and the special value `nullBox` are also exported to the global variable environment.
 This is because they are so commonly used (sometimes overtly, and sometimes "behind the scenes").

 As a protocol, `Box` consists of the `Generator` protocol with one additional function.
 As a generator, a box will generate either its sole stored value,